-- Is there sufficient visitor space to land up to 100 people? - Is it an area which requires small guided groups?
+- Is there sufficient visitor space to land up to 100 people? - Is it an area which requires small guided groups? - Are there specific areas to keep visitors out of or away from?

-Safety considerations.
+Safety considerations

-• How exposed is the landing area, and is it safe for small boat operations?
+- How exposed is the landing area, and is it safe for small boat operations? - Are there any specific environmental hazards which visitors need to be kept away from?